mvcmacedo/ice-cream-api/README.md

 # Ice Cream shops API

-Find the ice cream parlors closest to you!
+Find the ice cream shop closest to you!

 #